 Agritourism in Eau Claire

-Here in Eau Claire, we take pride in our farmers and agriculture industry because our visitors and locals all share a passion for locally grown foods.
-Discover the role farmers play in Eau Claire's local economy by exploring our restaurants, orchards, farms, farmers market, and wineries during your visit to Eau Claire, WI.
+Here in Eau Claire, we take pride in our farmers and agriculture industry because our visitors and locals all share a passion for locally grown and sourced foods.
+Discover the role farmers play in Eau Claire's local economy by exploring our farm-to-table restaurants, orchards, farms, farmers market, and wineries during your visit to Eau Claire, WI.

 Take advantage of everything fall brings in Eau Claire by exploring our orchards.
 You can pick your own apples, pumpkins, plums, and several other locally grown products all while having fun.
 One of Eau Claire's largest orchards, Ferguson's, is one of the Midwest's largest commercial apple growers that attracts thousands of visitors and locals each year to their farm.
 Apart from their many varieties of apples, they also have a variety of things to do at their farm for family fun.
 Same goes for places like Leffel Roots or Connell's; a visit to Eau Claire's orchards is a fall bucket list item you'll want to cross off each year.